Flyer737/MultiDDLC/README.md

 An instancer for DDLC, for those who enjoy the game with mods.

 * Be sure to have version `python3` or later.
-* Put a copy of DDLC in the same directory as `MultiDDLC.py` named `DDLC_Linux-core.zip` (The DDLC.exe should be directly in the zip, no sub-folders)
+* Put a copy of DDLC in the same directory as `MultiDDLC.py` named `DDLC-Master.zip` (The DDLC.exe and files should be directly in the zip, no sub-folders, if you get what I'm saying.)

 # For linux, use wine.
 `sudo dpkg --add-architecture i386`